Amiga – The Multimedia Powerhouse of the 1980s

 Notes:

-(1) Not all CBM models are added to the chart
+• Not all Commodore models are included in the graph

 G.P. for Binaryvalue.com (c)